google/eng-practices/review/reviewer/comments.md

 secondary goal is improving the skills of developers so that they require less and less review over time.

+Remember that people learn from reinforcement of what they are doing well and not just what they could do better.
+If you see things you like in the CL, comment on those too!
+Examples: developer cleaned up a messy algorithm, added exemplary test coverage, or you as the reviewer learned something from the CL.
+Just as with all comments, include [why](#why) you liked something, further encouraging the developer to continue good practices.

 ## Accepting Explanations {#explanations}

 If you ask a developer to explain a piece of code that you don't understand,